- What is a Math Festival?

-Math Festival programs also require a lead teacher or administrator to be present and officially in charge during the school day.
-This is required by California law since we are visitors in your school.
-ONE teacher-leader must be released by your school for this purpose for the entire Math Festival day.
-It is the school’s responsibility to fund that teacher-leader’s release for the day since he or she must work alongside the Math Festival presenter all day.
-We prefer that the person who has arranged your school’s Math Festival schedule and logistics beforehand be the same person who assists that day.
-Though our presenter does most of the work, this person’s release for the day is VERY important to the success of a Festival because he or she knows your teachers and the daily operation of your site.
+California Education Code Section 45125.1 requires that schools provide complete supervision by one of their certificated staff during a student Math Festival because Festival presenters are not district employees, but visitors in your school.
+The Education Code requires this certificated person be in the Festival room at all times while students are attending the Math Festival.
+ONE teacher-leader must be released from their duties for this purpose.
+It is the school’s responsibility to fund that teacher-leader’s release since he or she must work alongside the Math Festival presenter from the early morning until the end of the school day.
+Though your Math Festival presenter does most of the work, this teacher’s release for the day is VERY important to the success of a Festival because he or she knows your teachers and the daily operation of your site.
 It is not advisable that the released person be the principal or vice principal as they are frequently pulled away on pressing school business.
-Together, along with parent volunteers, your released teacher and the Math Festival presenter can easily run your Math Festival program.
+Together, along with parent volunteers, your released teacher and the Math Festival presenter will completely run your Math Festival program.

 How have schools been funding the event?